AndieAstra/hubs-viewer/README.md

 ---

-## Updates as of 7/7/25:
+## Updates as of 7/17/25:

-- Load JSON scenes w/lighting
-- Save JSON scenes w/lighting
-- Upload GLTF/GLB/JSON models and scenes
+- Upload GLTF/GLB models
-- Modals notifications as you change models/scenes
-- Modal notification when the model fails to load/scene is empty
-- Capability to use WSAD keys to move around the scene
+- Capability to use WSAD + arrow keys to move around the scene
 - Capability to change light color, intensity, and camera height
-- VR split screen added
+- Stereoscopic split screen added
 - Language selection added
 - Docker container added
 - User Tutorial added